 To date, the Company has assembled a portfolio of royalty interest on uranium projects, physical uranium holdings and a strategic investment in Yellow Cake.
-The Company also invested in Queen's Road Capital Investment Ltd. ("QRC"), a financier to the global resource sector.
 The Company's long-term strategy is to gain exposure to uranium prices by owning and managing a portfolio of geographically diversified uranium interests, including uranium royalties and streams, debt and equity investments in uranium companies and holding physical uranium from time to time.
 In executing this strategy, the Company seeks interests that provide it direct exposure to uranium prices, without the direct operating costs and concentrated risks that are associated with the exploration, development and mining of uranium projects.
+From time to time, the Company also seeks further exposure to uranium through investments in funds such as the Sprott Physical Uranium Trust and other equities.